What is the Difference Between Flat and Satin Paint?

 1- Mix flat and satin

-This is the simplest method where you can mix flat and satin paints together to get the right finish.
+This is the simplest method where you can mix flat and satin paints together in about the same ratio to get the desirable finish.

 2- Gloss up the flat finish

-Another good way to make flat paint look satin is by adding a coat of clear, glossy varnish over the already painted wall with flat paint (no matter latex or oil).
+Another good way to make flat paint look satin is by adding a coat of clear, glossy varnish over the already painted wall with flat paint (no matter whether latex or oil).

 This will easily give a glossy facelift to your walls without the hassle of removing old paint and repainting it with something new.